zopencommunity/meta/docs/Guides/FAQ.md

 A vote is an advisory signal of community interest.
 It helps maintainers understand relative demand, but it is not a governance vote and does not by itself determine priority or approval.
 Formal project decisions follow the [zopen governance process](/Governance).

+Signed-in votes are associated privately with the user's stable GitHub ID, allowing one vote per request across that user's devices.
+When a user first signs in, votes already made in that browser are transferred to the GitHub identity without being counted twice.
+Guest voting remains available, so vote totals are still a demand signal rather than a verified election or formal governance decision.

 ### What should I add to a package discussion?

 Use the request's discussion and activity timeline to explain a concrete use case, offer testing or implementation help, share relevant technical information, or ask a package-specific question.
 Contributions are reviewed by maintainers before they become public.
 The timeline is not a support entitlement or a way to purchase priority; the [Code of Conduct](https://github.com/zopencommunity/meta/blob/main/CODE_OF_CONDUCT.md) applies.